MiaoshiqiLiu/My_personal_site/content/home/activities.md

   * Participated in weekly meetings in different departments and answering their questions
-  * Reviewed work reports of different departments
+  * Reviewed work reports of different departments in Tsinghua University

   """
 [[Activity]]